-- Can be used all over, on face, body, feet, elbows, etc.
+- Can be used all over, on the face, body, feet, elbows, etc.

 - Not free of chemicals.

-Would I recommend?
+Would I recommend it?
 If you are a dry skin beauty and a Palmer’s Fan, there is no doubt you will love this Skin Therapy Oil.
-Not only for its light, fast absorbing formula but for its effective results.
-Although I ain’t going to purchase the full sized bottle (my stash is already loaded with body lotions & butters), I would recommend this as a body oil for someone with dry damaged skin.
-If you want something for the face, Palmer’s has a Skin Therapy Oil specifically meant for face, you can try that.
+Not only for its light, fast-absorbing formula but for its effective results.
+Although I ain’t going to purchase the full-sized bottle (my stash is already loaded with body lotions & butter), I would recommend this as a body oil for someone with dry damaged skin.
+If you want something for the face, Palmer’s has a Skin Therapy Oil specifically meant for the face, you can try that.